 - Refers to the usual way of using crowdfunding to invest in equity or loans with only the P2P platform as a middleman between lender and borrower.

-- Examples of direct investment platforms in P2P lending: Most three-party platforms that are structured with only the platform to facilitate the lending – e.g. Estateguru, Flender and Reinvest24.
+- Examples of direct investment platforms in P2P lending: Most three-party platforms are structured with only the platform to facilitate the lending – e.g. Estateguru, Flender, and Reinvest24.

 - The direct investment structure in P2P lending lets you invest through the platform.

-- Direct investments are investments where the investor owns the particular part of the loan himself.
+- Direct investments are investments where the investor owns a particular part of the loan himself.

 - Direct investors invest in the asset itself without any further liabilities or legal contracts saying otherwise.

-- Example of direct investments outside of crowdfunding: Buying an apartment and acting as a landlord, hiring a property manager, collecting the rent and expecting all the gains and losses when the apartment is sold.
+- Examples of direct investments outside of crowdfunding: Buying an apartment and acting as a landlord, hiring a property manager, collecting the rent, and expecting all the gains and losses when the apartment is sold.
 This is a direct investment because you own the asset and carry every risk associated with the asset.